 What is the biggest lesson you have learned in investing in early-stage companies?

 Look at enough deals and meet enough founders to form an understanding of the market.
-In venture capital, the rule of thumb is to invest in 1% of companies who you see.
+In venture capital, the rule of thumb is to invest in 1% of companies that you see.
 It is a lesson I have learned without having to make this mistake.

 Are you sector agnostic when it comes to making investments as long as they meet your criteria?

 When it comes to sectors I am pretty much agnostic, but only invest in businesses I can understand and grasp.
-Having navigated in the tech space for 6+ years I have had a chance to learn about many different sectors — fintech, mobility, sharing economy, big data, iot and sustainability.
+Having navigated in the tech space for 6+ years I have had a chance to learn about many different sectors — fintech, mobility, sharing economy, big data, iot, and sustainability.

-Investment decision comes down to 5 main criteria — team, traction, technology, market and my excitement.
+Investment decision comes down to 5 main criteria — team, traction, technology, market, and my excitement.

 Can you tell us about some of your favourite companies in your portfolio?